meituan/YOLOv6/README.md

 ### Evaluation

-Reproduce mAP on COCO val2017 dataset with 640×640 resolution
+Reproduce mAP on COCO val2017 dataset with 640×640 resolution ⭐️

 ```shell
 python tools/eval.py --data data/coco.yaml --batch 32 --weights yolov6s.pt --task val --reproduce_640_eval
 ```
+- verbose: set True to print mAP of each classes.
+- do_coco_metric: set True / False to enable / disable pycocotools evaluation method.
+- do_pr_metric: set True / False to print or not to print the precision and recall metrics.
+- config-file: specify a config file to define all the eval params, for example: [yolov6n_with_eval_params.py](configs/experiment/yolov6n_with_eval_params.py)

 <details>
 <summary>Resume training</summary>